nightlymedley/nightlymedley.github.io/README.md

 These articles might be a matinee I barely remember from childhood, or simply concepts that popped into my head while waiting for the last train.
 Whoever you are, I hope you find a peace of mind in reading these journals of my overloaded thoughts: leaving you with a either fulfilled—or maybe just a contemplative—afternoon.

 *See you in my sweetest reveries.*

+## The Extras

+### Let’s Connect

+While I believe most of my visitors arrive via my social media channels, if you are new here, you can find me by clicking the icons located in the header of this page.
+For business inquiries, licensing, or simply to start a conversation, please feel free to send me an email.

+### Usage and Intellectual Property

+As much as I appreciate you visiting my "tree hole," I would like to set clear boundaries for how my content should be used to keep everything organised and running smoothly.

+**On My Writing:** All of the writing here reflects my personal thoughts on certain topics or my own lived experiences; I put a great deal of effort into the making of each piece.
+If you would like to use any of my reflections in your own projects, I would appreciate it if you contacted me for consent first.

+Additionally, a kind reminder: please do not copy-paste my posts into your essays.
+This is to ensure you are not **flagged for academic misconduct.**

+**On My Photos & Illustrations:** Unless specified otherwise, the images found here are my own intellectual property.
+You are welcome to share or use them for non-commercial projects.
+If you want a higher resolution or a RAW file, please feel free to reach out.
+In instances where an image is not mine, I will do my best to credit the original owner, who retains all rights to their work.